eleonoraferns/eleonoraferns/README.md

 - 👋 Hi, I’m @eleonoraferns
 - 👀 I’m interested in programming and reading
 - 🌱 I’m currently learning computer science and engineering
-- 📫 How to reach me
+- 📫 How to reach me you don't

 <!---
 eleonoraferns/eleonoraferns is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.